By now, you’re probably aware of the health benefits associated with myopia management — a [minimized] risk of future eye disease and vision loss.

 Frequently Asked Questions with Dr. Carole Burns

 A: Risk factors for developing myopia include having myopic parents, not spending enough time outdoors in the sunlight, excessive screen time and other ‘near work,’ and certain health conditions and ethnicities.
-To find out if your child is at risk of developing myopia, call Myopia Management Center At Professional Vision Care today.
+To find out if your child is at risk of developing myopia, call Myopia Management Clinic At Professional Vision Care today.

 Q: When does myopia stabilize?